 It is perhaps a wonder, then, why he averaged only 4/4/1.7 in his senior season.

 Sanford is a 6’10 centre out of Guilford College, a Division 3 school in North Carolina.
-He was the Division 3 player of the year last season, and here’s a video about that.
-Nice drop-step.
+He was the Division III player of the year last season.

 (Incidentally; Ben Strong, the man spoken about at length in the video, is a former Guilford centre who was also the D3 Player of the Year in 2007.
 He averaged 25/12/2 in his senior season, and now plays for Maccabi Haifa in Israel.
 He averaged 3.3ppg, 2.4rpg and 0.5apg for a team perhaps now wondering if it might have been a bit generous to use an import spot on a D3 player.
 The feel-good stories are nice, but D3 really doesn’t produce a lot of significant pros.
 Mind you, Maccabi Haifa were also the team that Jeremy Tyler played for last year, and Strong outperformed Tyler in every statistical category.
 So he’s got that going for him.)